 Parents will advise the school when a child has a chronic medical condition or severe allergy so that an IHP can be implemented, and staff can be trained to deal with any emergency in an appropriate way.
-A disclaimer will be signed by the parents in this regard.
+A disclaimer will be signed by the parents in this regard and reviewed via the Medical Tracker system, where parents must approve the information recorded by the school.

-Pupils will have any medication stored and, where appropriate administered, in accordance with their EHC plans and the school's Supporting children in school with medical conditions Policy.
+Pupils will have any medication stored and, where appropriate administered, in accordance with their EHC plans, care plans and the school's Supporting Children In School With Medical Conditions Policy.